bjourne/c-examples/README.md

 A library for loading 3d meshes.

 ## Tests
 Test suites for the various libraries.

 ## Programs
 Demo programs of all kinds.

 ### Raytracer

-A simple raytracer I built for fun.
+A simple raytracer I built for a project.

+## Install instructions
+The project is built using
+the [WAF](https://github.com/waf-project/waf) tool.
+It requires you to have Python installed.

+First configure it:

+    $ ./waf configure

+The `--isect` and `--shading` options can be passed to control the compilation of the toy raytracer.
+Then build:

+    $ ./waf build

+All build artefacts are put in the `./build` directory.